 My bottom line on Lovable.dev pricing

-Lovable works best for users who can write clear, detailed prompts.
-If your prompts are vague, you’ll burn through credits with extra iterations.
-It also helps to plan your project architecture upfront so you’re not stuck in endless back-and-forth with the AI.
+Lovable works best if you can write clear, detailed prompts.
+Vague prompts burn through credits fast because you end up iterating more.
+Planning your project architecture upfront also helps avoid endless back-and-forth with the AI.

-When you hit persistent errors or the AI just isn’t doing what you expect, it’s usually a good time to switch over to a cheaper IDE-based assistant like Claude Code ($17/month) or Gemini CLI (free 60 model requests/minute and 1,000 requests/day).
-It’ll save you both the frustration and credits.
-If you don’t want to code, Lovable recommends creating a new copy.
+When you hit persistent errors, switch to a cheaper IDE-based assistant like Claude Code ($17/month) or Gemini CLI (free).
+You'll save credits and frustration.
+If you don't want to code, Lovable recommends duplicating your project and starting fresh.

-Use Superblocks to build secure, governed internal tools
+Use Superblocks to vibe code secure, governed internal tools

 The platform’s extensive features support this balance: